-- 77. The TEC must attach to funding a condition that a TEI must participate as appropriate in benchmarking, including: - a. providing the vendor with financial and performance information as requested, in a timely manner; and - b. engaging with the vendor over follow-up questions and related quality assurance processes, in a timely manner; and - c. contributing to the cost of the agreement between the TEC and the vendor, at a rate determined by the TEC.
+- 78. The TEC must attach to funding a condition that a TEI must participate as appropriate in benchmarking, including: - a. providing the TEC, or any vendor contracted by the TEC for benchmarking purposes, with financial and performance information as requested, in a timely manner; - b. engaging with follow-up questions and related quality assurance processes, in a timely manner; and - c. contributing to the cost of any vendor contracted by the TEC, at a rate determined by the TEC.